KNOWLEDGEABLE MACON WORKER’S COMPENSATION LAWYERS

 - Be transparent.
 Some companies are tempted to glaze over details or provide muddled information.
 This may offset minor claims upfront, but it can lead to serious problems over time.
 Make sure everyone on your team understands how workers’ comp functions, how it is there to help them, and what they can do to file a claim.

 - Know your rights.
 Either party can handle a claim dishonestly.
 Workers are required to provide some evidence, and there are some behaviors that disqualify these cases.
 Do not hesitate to seek legal assistance if needed.

-At Macon Georgia-based Nelson & Smith Attorneys at Law, we work hard to protect our clients’ rights to fair medical treatment, and our injury attorneys will take additional actions against your insurer and employer if necessary.
+At Macon Georgia-based Nelson & Smith Attorneys at Law, we work hard to protect our clients’ rights to fair medical treatment, and our Macon Worker’s Compensation Lawyers will take additional actions against your insurer and employer if necessary.
 Our personal injury legal team has handled cases where clients experience additional injuries that stem from original workplace injuries or an “authorized physician” failed to diagnose an injury properly.

 There are resources you can find through the State Board of Workers’ Compensation for more info on this topic.
 However, your situation is unique and may warrant hands-on attention.
 Here are a few reasons to seek legal help:

 - Understand your options.
 Sometimes you have more coverage options than you think.
 Unfortunately, your employer may not mention additional resources or further benefits that should be added in addition to an original injury.

 - Fight for your rights.
 Injuries that qualify for a workers’ comp claim are not always debilitating or catastrophic.
 No matter how a company presents your options, issues like arthritis or tendinitis are absolutely eligible for compensation.